HemelHossain/HemDemy/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project made by react.js [HemDemy](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+1. In this project directory i used Html, Css, React.js.
+2. It is a programming & digital marketing teaching Website .
+3. In this website you can Learn programming marketing and many other things.
+It helps people  to grow their skills.

 ### `npm start`